Among the canonicalization problems that can harm a website's rankings

 that you are properly blocking all of the pages within the directories you want to protect

 with HTTPS.
-Naturally, this is in the "an ounce of prevention" category.
+Naturally, doing this falls in the "an ounce of prevention" category.
 You'll

 need to take further steps if some of your pages are already improperly indexed in the